ulch777/ArtShop/README.md

 ## Features

-The android app lets you:
+The Android app lets you:
 - Browse convenient lists of categories and subcategories
 - Download images to your device
-- Share images via Facebook, Twitter, Whatsapp, Viber, Telegaram and Pinterest
+- Share images via Facebook, Twitter, Whatsapp, Viber, Telegram and Pinterest
 - Have access to the holiday calendar
 - Be aware of what holiday is today
 - Change application localization